-A few weeks ago I wrote about taking my grandson Nathaniel college shopping in Massachusetts at Harvard and Boston College, in New Jersey at Princeton, and in DC at Georgetown.
+A few weeks ago, I wrote about taking my grandson Nathaniel college shopping in Massachusetts to Harvard and Boston College, in New Jersey to Princeton, and then on to D.C. and Georgetown.

-So far I think he’s leaning towards Harvard but I kind of liked the look and location of Princeton but of course it’s his call.
+So far, I think he’s leaning towards Harvard, but I liked Princeton, but of course, it’s his call.
 It all started last summer when we jumped on Amtrak to visit Stanford and Berkley in the Bay Area and then the beautiful University of Wahington in Seattle.

-However, now that Covid seems to be under control and I’ve recently reunited with my brother Reg, we’re gonna do it together.
+However, now that Covid seems to be under control and I’ve recently reunited with my brother Reg, we’re going to do it together.

-This Saturday Reg and I are going to meet outside customs in Toronto and then head to the Royal York Hotel.
+Next Saturday, June 18th, Reg and I will meet outside customs in Toronto and then head to the Royal York Hotel.

-Once we’ve checked in we’ll proceed to the bar and hang out with some old friends like Al Mair, Dougie Thompson, Earl Mann, Roger Klein, Larry Fedoruk, and maybe even Joel Thompson and new friend, Larry MacInnis.
+Once we’ve checked in, we’ll proceed to the bar and hopefully get to hang out with some old friends like Al Mair, Dougie Thompson, Earl Mann, Roger Klein, Larry Fedoruk, and maybe even Joel Thompson and some new friends like Larry MacInnis.

-(Reg and I shown above both did radio in Toronto albeit years apart.)
+(Reg and I who both did a little radio in Toronto, albeit years apart are shown above)

-After the drinking and the telling of tall stories is done we’ll board ‘The Canadian’ bound for Winnipeg.
+After the drinking and the telling of tall tales are done, we’ll board ‘The Canadian’ bound for Winnipeg the next morning.

-Hey even a couple of my bandmates from the Jury, Terry, and Bruce will be there not to mention that my buddy Jim Quail is trying to put together a breakfast with some of our teammates, Huey Coburn, Lo Lo, Syd Hepworth, and Bruce Rand from the famous Transcona nationals.
+Hey, even a couple of my bandmates from the Jury, Terry, and Bruce will be there.
+Also, I understand that my best friend from Highschool, Jim Quail is organizing a breakfast with some of our teammates, Huey Coburn, Lo Lo, Syd Hepworth, and Bruce Rand from the famous Transcona nationals.

-No doubt there’ll also be some other musicians and radio guys from my brother’s era there to keep things a little younger..
+No doubt there’ll also be some musicians and radio guys from my brother’s era which will tend to keep things a little younger.

-Oh, and of course, Reg and I are going to rent a car so we can do the obligatory drive to Transcona to check out our old stomping grounds.
+Of course, Reg and I are going to rent a car so we can do the obligatory drive to Transcona and check out our old stomping grounds.

-(To see what Reg and I will be experiencing, click on the link below.)
+(To see what we will be experiencing on ‘The Canadian’, click on the link below.)

 More laws create more criminals.